Some Structure Theory for Cayley Graphs and Associated Hypergraphs: Analysis of paths and distances

 Often we do not make it explicit to what degree a \ca graph is acyclic.
 Instead, we write that a \ca graph~$G$ is \emph{sufficiently} acyclic, i.e.\ there is some $n\in\N$ such that~$G$ is $n$-acyclic and all the arguments go through.

 Essentially, the zipper lemma states that in a sufficiently acyclic \ca graph two short coset paths that both start at the same vertex~$v$ and end at the same vertex~$u$ overlap non-trivially at \emph{both} ends.
 Thus, multiple applications of the zipper lemma imply that two short coset paths of this kind behave like a zipper that can be closed from both ends.
 Furthermore, the zipper lemma implies that, for all pairs of vertices~$(v,u)$, there is a unique minimal set of generators~$\alpha_0$ such that $\alpha_0\subseteq\alpha_1$, for all \emph{short} coset paths $v,\alpha_1,\dots,\alpha_\ell,u$.
-Since $v,\gen(v,u),u$ is always a short coset path, $\alpha_0\subseteq\gen(v,u)$, and it might even be the case that $\alpha_0=\gen(v,u)$.
-However, if there is a short inner coset path from~$v$ to~$u$, then~$\alpha_0$ is a proper subset of~$\gen(v,u)$.
 This set~$\alpha_0$ can be interpreted as the direction one \emph{has to} take if one wants to move from~$v$ to~$u$ on a short coset path.
-We will make all these statements more precise down below.